wikimint/wikimint/README.md

 ## Open source

 This repository by Wikimint Developer provides open source static resources for web development.
 To use our resources efficiently, use CDN link provided on the documentation pages.
-Refer [Wikimint Developer] (https://developer.wikimint.com).
+Refer [Wikimint Developer](https://developer.wikimint.com).

 ## Copyright and license